 What is responsive feeding?

 Responsive feeding is the process of feeding in response to your baby’s natural cues of hunger or fullness.
 The idea of this is to let them take the lead.
 They express hunger, or fullness, either verbally or non verbally, and you react immediately by offering more food, or by ending mealtime.
-It takes the focus off a specific amount of food eaten at each meal, or a specific amount of feedings per day, and focuses more on what they say they need instead.
+It takes the focus off a specific amount of food eaten at each meal, a specific amount of feedings per day, or a specific length of time for a meal, and focuses more on what they say they need instead.
 When it comes to following natural cues of hunger, babies and toddlers are the best at regulating this themselves because they don’t rely on a clock to tell them when they should eat based on social norms, like most adults do (I guess they could teach us a thing or two huh?!).
 The beauty of responsive feeding is that it accounts for their variability in appetite.
 Some days they may eat tons, and others, barely want anything!
 This is totally okay, and normal.

 In fact, listening in and following their lead is actually what helps prevent under and over nutrition.
 It teaches them the premise of mindful eating, in which they need to be tuned into their body, during a distraction free mealtime, to “listen”, so to speak, to their cues and eat when they need to instead of when they’re told they should.
 The benefit of this is that it can then help prevent them from forming any unhealthy eating habits as they grow.
 Like eating for emotional reasons, or out of boredom.
 It also works wonders for making mealtimes more manageable as they continue into toddlerhood, because they don’t feel pressured to eat, so it can help prevent any stress or tension at mealtimes.

 How do feeding cues change during different feeding stages?